ethereum/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 3 \* 0.05e12 = 1.5e11 wei

-Since 1 Ether is 1e18 wei, the total cost would be 0.00000015 Ether.
+Since 1 ether is 1e18 wei, the total cost would be 0.00000015 Ether.

 This is a simplification since it ignores some costs, such as the cost of passing the 2 numbers to contract, before they can even be added.